mdozmorov/scRNA-seq_notes/README.md

 ## Annotation, subpopulation identification

+- [MARS](https://github.com/snap-stanford/mars) - a meta-learning approach for identifying known and new cell types in scRNA-seq data.
+Constructs a meta-dataset from experiments with annotated cell types (used to learn the cell type landmarks in the embedding space) and an unannotated experiment (mathed to the embedded landmarks).
+The embedding space and objective function are defined such that cells (annotated and unannotated) embed close to their cell-type landmarks, cell type landmarks are most distinct.
+Autoencoder with 1000 and 100 neurons, input - all 22.9K genes.
+Applied to the Tabula Muris Senis dataset, several others.
+Significantly outperform ScVi, SIMLR, Scanpy and Seurat on adjusted Rand index, adjusted MI and other metrics.
+    - Brbić, Maria, Marinka Zitnik, Sheng Wang, Angela O. Pisco, Russ B. Altman, Spyros Darmanis, and Jure Leskovec. “[MARS: Discovering Novel Cell Types across Heterogeneous Single-Cell Experiments](https://doi.org/10.1038/s41592-020-00979-3).”
+Nature Methods, October 19, 2020.

 - [Garnett](https://cole-trapnell-lab.github.io/garnett/) - annotating cells in scRNA-seq data.
 Hierarchy of cell types and their markers should be pre-defined using a markup language.
 A classifier is trained to classify additional datasets.
 Trained on cells from one organisms, can be applied to different organisms.
 Pre-trained classifiers available.
 R-based.
     - Pliner, Hannah A., Jay Shendure, and Cole Trapnell. “[Supervised Classification Enables Rapid Annotation of Cell Atlases](https://doi.org/10.1038/s41592-019-0535-3).”
 Nature Methods 16, no. 10 (October 2019)